 Menus are provided monthly and can be found on the Elmore County Public Schools website under Child Nutrition.
 Menus are subject to change based on food availability.
 Students may purchase extra food items in each cafeteria. À la carte items and pricing vary among schools.
-No glass items or carbonated drinks are allowed in the school cafeteria.
+No glass items are allowed in the school cafeteria.
 Foods and drinks brought into the cafeteria in competitive packaging, i.e. fast foods, are prohibited.
 A lunch number (POS#) is established for each student.
 Parents may pay for meals online at www.myschoolbucks.com or with cash or personal check on a daily, weekly, or monthly basis.
 Our check policy is as follows:

 - 1. The total amount of the check will be deposited into your child's lunch account and cannot be used to pay for other school items such as field trips, library fees, etc. - 2.
 The Elmore County Child Nutrition Program recognizes that occasionally a parent may inadvertently overdraw a checking account and a check may be returned by your bank.
-In order to recover these funds in a private and professional manner, CNP has contracted with Nexcheck, LLC, for collection of returned checks. - a.
+In order to recover these funds in a private and professional manner, CNP has contracted with Checkredi, LLC, for collection of returned checks. - a.
 Checks should be written on a commercially printed check with your name, address, and contact telephone number.
-When a person writes a check to a lunchroom, he or she agrees that, if the check is returned for any reason, it may be represented electronically on the same account and the service fee for returned checks established by law may be debited from the same account.

-b.
-If the check and fee are not collected electronically, Nexcheck will contact the check writer by mail and/or by telephone to make payment arrangements.
-All payments need to be made directly to Nexcheck, P.O.
-Box 19688, Birmingham, AL 35219.
-For a convenience fee, payments of both check and fee may be made electronically at www.nexcheck.com or over the phone (800-639-2435) using a credit card, debit card or electronic check.
+When a person writes a check to a lunchroom, he or she agrees that, if the check is returned for any reason, it may be represented electronically on the same account and the service fee for returned checks established by law may be debited from the same account. - b.
+If the check and fee are not collected electronically, Checkredi will contact the check writer by mail and/or by telephone to make payment arrangements.
+All payments need to be made directly to Checkredi, P.O.
+Box 3829, Huntsville, AL 35810.